mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 The Mendix Dojo Client is bootstrapped by loading a `mxui.js` script from an HTML page provided by the *theme*.

 The Mendix React client is bootstrapped in different way.
-Its loads the `index.js` file which loads the `common.js` with the Mendix client.
+It loads the `index.js` file which loads the `common.js` with the Mendix client.
 More JavaScript files will be loaded after this that contain page, layout, and nanoflow definitions.

 For **mobile applications**, the Mendix Client acts as a React Native application.
 This means that apps created by Mendix consist of two parts: a *wrapper* and a *bundle*.
 The wrapper is a native iOS or Android application that loads the bundle and exposes platform functionality to it.
 The bundle includes Client Core, Pluggable Widgets, and application-specific resources like nanoflows and pages.